andrew-yarmola/verify-cusp/README.md

 # Installation

 There are no dependencies of this code outside of the C++ standard library.
-There are four binaries that need to be made from the `src` directory:
+There are several binaries that need to be made from the `src` directory:

 ```
 make rootcat
 make verify
 make identify
-make test_float
+make tests
 ```
 One should run `test_float` from the `bin` directory before any verification code to make sure that your system correctly catchest any overflow and underflow.
 To run the proof of Theorem {}, from the `bin` direcotry execute:
 ```
-./rootcat data_folder | ./verify
+./rootcat ../data/verify | ./verify
 ```
 Note, this process is long and take 10-15 hours to finish.
 Similarly, the proof of Theorem {}, from the `bin` directory:
 ```
-./rootcat data_folder | ./identify
+./rootcat ../data/identify | ./identify
 ```
-This runs in about 5 minutes.
+This runs in just a few minutes.
 For ease of use, script are provided in the scripts directory.

 # Code